2025 Masters Tournament: Second round

-Justin Rose continued to lead the pack with a solid second round consisting of one birdie to finish with a score of 71 (−1), for a 36-hole total of 136 (−8).
+Justin Rose continued to lead the pack with a solid second round of 71 (−1), for a 36-hole total of 136 (−8).
 After having holed out from a green side bunker on hole four for birdie, Bryson DeChambeau went four under in the second round, for 68, with a total score for 36 holes with 137.
 Rory McIlroy shot the low round of the day, a 66, to move to third place.

 53 players at the end of the round made the cut, scoring +2 or better, and advanced to the weekend.
 No amateurs made the cut.
 By making the cut, Hideki Matsuyama extended his longest active streak at the majors having made 19 consecutive cuts.

-Notables to miss the cut include: Bernhard Langer, two-time champion playing in his last Masters, five-time major champion Brooks Koepka, 2020 champion Dustin Johnson, three-time champion Phil Mickelson, and 2017 champion Sergio García.
+Notables to miss the cut included Bernhard Langer, two-time champion playing in his last Masters, five-time major champion Brooks Koepka, 2020 champion Dustin Johnson, three-time champion Phil Mickelson, and 2017 champion Sergio García.